sopial42/cleanic/README.md

 ### Clean Architecture

-Clean Architecture principles rely on layers, with dependencies always pointing from outer to inner layers.
+Clean Architecture rely on layers, with dependencies always pointing from outer to inner layers.

 Layers described from outer to inner:
 - **Drivers**: External systems that depends and interact with the **Interface Adapters** layer.